Troubleshoot GPU health check failures

 Resolve a temporary issue

-If the GPU health check failure indicates a temporary issue, such as a transient power spike or cosmic ray-induced bit flip, then do the following:
+If the health check failure indicates a temporary issue, such as a transient power spike or cosmic ray-induced bit flip, then do the following:

 1. If you haven't already, then connect to the compute node.